junxianlim/tic-tac-pack/README.md

-# tic-tac-pack
+# Tic-Tac-Pack

-Webpack/react/redux version of tic-tac-toe
+A webpack/react/redux version of tic-tac-toe.